 Some of the Biggest Victories Against the Oil & Gas Industry

-Oil and gas companies are some of the most well defended companies in the world.
+Oil and gas companies are some of the most well-defended companies in the world.
 Their resources for litigation are virtually endless, with an army of highly skilled lawyers whose chief job is shielding the company from liability.

 Yet our firm has been able to beat them again and again:

-$139 million settlement secured a week before trial due to intensive preparation.
+- $139 million settlement secured a week before trial due to intensive preparation.

-$72 million settlement for a worker who lost his arm in an oilfield accident.
+- $72 million settlement for a worker who lost his arm in an oilfield accident.

 Taking on Cases Against Large Companies in the Oil & Gas Industry

 For an injured oilfield worker, the thought of taking on their employer may seem overwhelming or impossible.
 But the truth is that Arnold & Itkin has beaten the biggest names in the oil and gas industry.
-While our firm can be outspent or outnumbered, we've never been outworked .
+While our firm can be outspent or outnumbered, we've never been outworked.
 It's our willingness to put enormous time, effort, and attention into each case that's made us the premier advocate in Dallas for oilfield workers nationwide.

 Our Dallas oilfield accident attorneys handle cases against companies such as the following:

 With such dangerous jobs, injuries are often dire and life-changing.
-It’s our duty to make sure each of them gets the best possible chance at justice from the companies responsible.
-Each of these cases represents a person’s life—that’s the reality that keeps us working relentlessly on behalf of the injured and wronged.
+It's our duty to make sure each of them gets the best possible chance at justice from the companies responsible.
+Each of these claims represents a person's life—that's the reality that keeps us working relentlessly on behalf of the injured and wronged.

 Why Oilfield Accidents Are Serious